Okanjo/okanjo-docs/README.md

-# Okanjo API Documentation
+# Okanjo Platform Documentation

 This project houses and builds the Okanjo platform documentation.

+> We've recently switched to a flatfdoc-based approach for new product documentation.
+We're in the process of updating the old documentation to this format.
+Please bare with us!

-Documentation is stored as Markdown files, and is converted to fancy html documentation using a forked copy of mdoc, a Node.js Markdown documentation converter.
+The Marketplace documentation is stored as Markdown files, and is converted to fancy html documentation using a forked copy of mdoc, a Node.js-based Markdown documentation converter.

 # Contributing